MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 Module MrFix

+What's new in version 4.0.2 ?
+    - Change the description of the methods of class MrFixSecurity

+What's new in version 4.0.1 ?
+    - Added class MrFixSecurity.
+Added methods in this class.

 What's new in version 3.0.2 ?
-Corrected several mistakes in class MrFixSQL
+    - Corrected several mistakes in class MrFixSQL

 What's new in version 3.0.1 ?
-Added classes MrFixSQL and MrFixAPI.
+    - Added classes MrFixSQL and MrFixAPI.
 Added methods in these classes.

 General information